What is guaranteed compensation?

 The guaranteed compensation shall not be paid for:

-- deposits of credit institutions and credit unions;
+- the deposits of credit institutions and credit unions;

-- deposits of such local governments, the annual budget of which is exceeding 500000 euros, and direct administration authorities;
+- the deposits of such municipalities, the annual budget of which exceeds 500,000 euros, and the deposits of the institutions of direct administration;

-- deposits, which are related to money laundering or to be recognized as criminally acquired resources if a verdict of guilty has come into force;
+- the deposits that are related to money laundering or are to be recognised as illegally acquired assets, provided a convicting judgment of a court has entered into force;

-- deposits, the depositor of which has not been identified as a customer, in accordance with the provisions of the Law on the Prevention of Money Laundering and Terrorism Financing;
+- the deposits the depositor of which has not been identified as client as required under the provisions of the Law on the Prevention of Money Laundering and Terrorism and Proliferation Financing;

-- deposits, constituting equity capital of the deposit taker;
+- the deposits, which under the law form the own capital of the deposit taker;

-- debt securities issued by the credit institution, as well as liabilities arising from promisory notes thereof, including bills of exchange;
+- debt securities issued by a credit institution, as well as obligations arising from its bills of exchange, including transferable bills of exchange;

-- deposits, by which no transactions have been performed within the last two years from the day of ocurrence of inavailability of deposits and the value of which is below 10 euros.
+- the deposits with which no transactions have been made within the last two years of the date of occurrence of unavailability of deposits and the value of which is lower than 10 euros.

 What is the amount of guaranteed compensation?